 A short selection of my work drawn from recent productions out of the UK & USA.
 If you'd like to see further scenes from these projects you will find them on subsequent pages.

 This was a huge privilege to be involved with.
 A rich story with complex and varied characters, set in a critical time in American history.
-I had a wonderful time creating the tone for this journey into the unexpected for the James Franco character.
+Bridget Carpenter did an extraordinary job adapting the Steven King novel.
+Her vision for the piece was an inspiration to us all.

 Shot on older Hawk anamorphic lenses in the 2:1 aspect ratio, the Red Dragon helped deliver a bold look for this land mark show.

 With writing, acting and directing as strong as this it was a privilege to photograph the final two episodes of season 2.